Sápmi: Natural resources

-Reindeers, wolves, bears, and birds are the main forms of animal life, in addition to a myriad of insects in the short summer.
+Mountain reindeers, Eurasian wolves, Eurasian brown bears, and birds are the main forms of animal life, in addition to a myriad of insects in the short summer.
 Sea and river fisheries abound in the region.
 Steamers are operated on some of the lakes, and many ports are ice-free throughout the year.
 All ports along the Norwegian Sea in the west and the Barents Sea in the northeast to Murmansk are ice-free all year.
 The northern part of the Gulf of Bothnia usually freezes over in winter.
 The ocean floor to the north and west of Sápmi has deposits of petroleum and natural gas.
 Sápmi contains valuable mineral deposits, particularly iron ore in Sweden, copper in Norway, and nickel and apatite in Russia.

 Cultural subdivisions

 East Sápmi

-East Sápmi consists of the Kola peninsula and the Lake Inari region and is home to the eastern Sami languages.
+East Sápmi consists of the Kola Peninsula and the Lake Inari region and is home to the eastern Sami languages.
 While being the most heavily populated part of Sápmi, this is also the region where the Indigenous population and their culture are weakest.
 Corresponds to the regions marked 6 through 9 on the map below.